salarmehr/cosmopolitan/readme.md

                                /_/
 ```
 Cosmopolitan is the ultimate tool to localise your PHP application.
-Just set the locale (language-country) and timezone, and your
+Just set the locale (`language-country`) and timezone, and your
-application would be localised for your audience.
+application is localised for your audience.

 - Cosmopolitan is based on intl PHP extension and super-efficient
 - Internationalisation for all countries, languages, scripts, calendars, and timezones